 After this, we visited Mt.
-Nebo and this I did like.
+Nebo and I liked it.
 The views were spectacular from the top.
-You need to pay 2JD to access the Mozes Church and the best views of the Dead Sea and Jordan and Israel.
+The entrance to Mount Nebo is not included in the Jordan Pass.
+You need to pay 3JD to access the Mozes Church and the best views of the Dead Sea and Jordan and Israel.

 It was a packed day, so when we arrived in Madaba, we had lunch at a small diner opposite the Madaba church.
 For 1 JD you can see the mosaics at the Madaba Church.

-Do the fun part of the tour, Mt.
-Nebo and Madaba.
+Do the fun part of the tour, Mount Nebo and Madaba.
 Book your tour here.